rrosfel/Book2Slide/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This app summarizes a book and converts it into an slide

 View your app in AI Studio: https://ai.studio/apps/drive/1GKL44gnKMA5LnAHVfgoOlcLKkERLdhR8